 Notice that the suggested approach allows to easily extend the supported format for QoS representation w/o any impact on the core DDS API and overall facilitate the support for multiple approaches.

-Resolution:

 Revised Text:

 Actions taken:

-Discussion:
+Discussion: This issue has a twin-issue on the dds-psm-java.
+The two issues need to be addressed similarly to ensure consistencies across PSM – modulo language-specific idioms.

+Proposed Resolution: Defer

+Resolution: Under Discussion

 Issue 15967: factory methods on the "parents" (e.g. create_topic, create_data_writer, etc.) (dds-psm-cxx-ftf)